Bills

 Existing law, subject to an appropriation by the Legislature, requires the State Public Defender, in consultation with the California Public Defenders Association and other subject matter experts, to undertake a study to assess appropriate workloads for public defenders and indigent defense attorneys and to submit a report with their findings and recommendations to the Legislature no later than January 1, 2024.

-This bill would require the board of supervisors of any county that has established the each county to specify a contact person for the office of public defender to defender, collect specified information on public defense services provided in the county and to county, and report that data to the Office of the State Public Defender every 2 years beginning on January 1, 2029.
+This bill would require the board of supervisors of each county to specify a contact person for the office of public defender, with the applicable oversight and to collect specified information on public defense services provided in the county, and report that data to the Office of the State Public Defender every 2 years beginning on January 1, 2029.
 Because the bill would require local officials to perform additional duties, it would impose a state-mandated local program.
-The bill would require the Office of the State Public Defender to collect the same information with regard to counties that have not established the office of public defender and to create and post on its internet website a summary report on public defense services, as specified.
+The bill would require the Office of the State Public Defender to create and post on its internet website a summary report on public defense services, as specified.
+The bill would make its provisions operative upon appropriation by the Legislature for these purposes.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.